-We repeatedly encourage homeowners to improve their pictures.
-Pictures are not only the first impression of a property listing, but according to vacationers – the most important impression.
-As testimonials and data suggests: better pictures lead to better bookings.
-Really!
-Sometimes we feel like a broken record.
+We constantly encourage homeowners to improve their pictures.
+Pictures are not only the first impression of a property listing, but according to vacationers, the most important impression.
+As testimonials and data suggest, better pictures lead to better bookings.

 The key is to put yourself in the shoes of a vacationer who is planning a trip to Cape Cod from out of state.
 Which pictures would lead you to inquire about the home and possibly mail a stranger a rental check?
 Also, look at the other rental homes listed in your town – how do they present their homes?
 And finally, don’t neglect the terrific marketing value of the pictures’ captions!
 A well-chosen adjective or “with sliders to back deck and yard,” for example, can provide a significant psychological impact on the viewer.

-How do you use pictures to help in the success of your vacation rental listing?
+How are your pictures helping the marketing success of your vacation rental listing?